2022 Castilian-Leonese regional election

-A regional election was held in Castile and León on Sunday, 13 February 2022, to elect the 11th Cortes of the autonomous community.
+A regional election was held in Castile and León on 13 February 2022 to elect the 11th Cortes of the autonomous community.
 All 81 seats in the Cortes were up for election.
-This marked the first time that a regional president exercised the legal prerogative to call a snap election.
+This marked the first time that a Castilian-Leonese president exercised the legal prerogative to call a snap election.

 The previous election had seen a victory for the opposition Spanish Socialist Workers' Party (PSOE) for the first time since 1983, but the ruling People's Party (PP) was able to elect its candidate, Alfonso Fernández Mañueco, as new regional president by forming a coalition with the liberal Citizens (Cs).
 Despite this arrangement, tensions soon began to emerge between the two governing partners over the management of the COVID-19 pandemic in the region.
 In March 2021, a PSOE-tabled vote of no confidence was defeated, but it indirectly led to the defection of one Cs legislator to the opposition, leaving the PP–Cs government in minority status.
 Subsequently, rumours rose on the possibility of Mañueco planning an early election to be held at some point between the winter of 2021 and the spring of 2022, after having grown tired of the coalition as well as to take advantage of the PP's "honeymoon" in opinion polls following the Madrilenian election in May.
 On 20 December 2021, Mañueco expelled Cs from his government and called the election for 13 February 2022, catching his coalition partner off-guard, with his (now former) deputy Francisco Igea learning of it during a live interview.

 Results on election night were dubbed by most media as a pyrrhic victory for the PP, which failed to materialize early expectations of a landslide win in a historical stronghold, and instead ended up obtaining its worst result ever in both votes and vote share in the region, as well as a very close result with the PSOE, which was able to secure a stronger-than-expected performance, despite losing ground compared to 2019.
 The vote share for Cs collapsed and the party was barely able to retain Igea's seat in Valladolid but was successful in its primary goal of preventing a total wipeout.
 The far-right Vox party secured its best result in an autonomous community election in Spain up until that point, with 17.6% of the vote share and 13 seats.
 Unidas Podemos underperformed opinion polls, whereas regionalist Leonese People's Union (UPL) and For Ávila (XAV) secured their best results to date.
 Soria Now (SY)—a social platform aligned to the Empty Spain movement—won in the Soria constituency in a landslide.
 Together, both PP and Vox commanded a majority of 44 out of 81 seats, and formed a coalition government.